FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-At 12 months, he should be able to use words like "dada" or "mama" with specific meaning.
-Socially, he should be able to play simple games with a ball and adjust his body when he is being dressed.
-In terms of motor function, he should be able to use a thumb-finger pincer grasp and stand alone.
+At 24 months, he should have a vocabulary of about 250 words.
+Socially, he should be able to listen to stories with pictures and help when he is being undressed.
+In terms of motor function, he should be able to copy a horizontal line, make circular scribbles, and run well.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5